-Here at Tamworth Dental & Implant Clinic we strive to be the best and aim to treat our customers all as individuals by providing a quality service delivered in a professional and friendly way.
+Here at Ascent Dental Care Tamworth we strive to be the best and aim to treat our customers all as individuals by providing a quality service delivered in a professional and friendly way.
 Just see our dental awards for evidence of this.
 BUT, have you ever actually stopped to think what makes a dentist good at their work?
 In this blog post, we will consider what are accepted to be some common factors:

 Everyone knows that first impressions count, and as far as dentists are concerned, this is as much about their treatment room as it is about them as a person / people.
 Imagine walking into dentist’s room, where it is totally cluttered or things not clean.
 Beyond being unprofessional and potentially dangerous, this gives a first impression something close to not being bothered or not caring.
 Hardly likely to make a good welcome, is it?!